This Day in History: Puerto Rico becomes a part of the United States

 On this day in 1898, an American flag is raised over Puerto Rico.
 The island was no longer a Spanish possession.
 It was under the control of the United States.

-It all started with Spain!
+Did you ever stop to think about how Puerto Rico became a part of the United States?
+It all started with Spain.
 And Christopher Columbus, who landed on the island during his second trip to the Americas.